Reen36/Reen36/README.md

 ### Hi there 👋

+Assalamualaikum and Hi!
+I am Mohd Zaireenfarid, a graduated Software Engineering student from Universiti Malaysia Sarawak.

+I hope I can learn from this community, improve myself in coding skill and then use it to contribute to society.
+- 😄 Pronouns: He/Him

 <!--
 **zaireenfarid/zaireenfarid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.